Foreign relations of Croatia: Bosnia and Herzegovina

 Discussions continue between Croatia and Bosnia and Herzegovina on various sections of the border, the longest border with another country for each of these countries.
 Sections of the Una river and villages at the base of Mount Plješevica are in Croatia, while some are in Bosnia, which causes an excessive number of border crossings on a single route and impedes any serious development in the region.
 The Zagreb-Bihać-Split railway line is still closed for major traffic due to this issue.
 The border on the Una river between Hrvatska Kostajnica on the northern, Croatian side of the river, and Bosanska Kostajnica on the southern, Bosnian side, is also being discussed.
 A river island between the two towns is under Croatian control, but is also claimed by Bosnia.
 A shared border crossing point has been built and has been functioning since 2003, and is used without hindrance by either party.

 The Herzegovinian municipality of Neum in the south makes the southernmost part of Croatia an exclave and the two countries are negotiating special transit rules through Neum to compensate for that.
 Recently Croatia has opted to build a bridge to the Pelješac peninsula to connect the Croatian mainland with the exclave but Bosnia and Herzegovina has protested that the bridge will close its access to international waters (although Croatian territory and territorial waters surround Bosnian-Herzegovinian territory and waters completely) and has suggested that the bridge must be higher than 55 meters for free passage of all types of ships.
 Negotiations are still being held.

-Italy

-The relations between Croatia and Italy have been largely cordial and friendly, although occasional incidents do arise on issues such as the Istrian–Dalmatian exodus or the Ecological and Fisheries Protection Zone.

 Montenegro

-Croatia and Montenegro have a largely latent border dispute over the Prevlaka peninsula.
+Croatia and Montenegro have a largely latent border dispute over the Prevlaka peninsula, and maintain friendly relations.